Support & Advice

 - Read Next

 - University of Chichester Open Day Liam’s Top Tips on being a bigger, unfit person at a sporty university My one piece of advice...
 GET INVOLVED!
-Pride and LGBTQ+ support!
 Enjoy the best 3 years of your life, it goes by in a flash!
-It's okay to not be okay University Advice The Quiet Side of Uni Life: An Extroverted Introvert's Guide Settling into university life as an international student Joining a team or society will make your University experience!
-Top 10 reasons why applying to Chi is a GREAT idea Travelling whilst writing my dissertation...
-How it all began!
-Clearing Profile - Georgina Gardiner Clearing profile - Steve Houlton
+The Quiet Side of Uni Life: An Extroverted Introvert's Guide Pride and LGBTQ+ support!
+It's okay to not be okay Settling into university life as an international student Joining a team or society will make your University experience!
+Top 10 reasons why applying to Chi is a GREAT idea The Otters' Restaurant is the heart of campus Why is everyone calling Chichester 'Chi'?
+An evening with Maisie Williams What is Chi Life?